 Thanks to a larger surface span and modernised installation systems, metal roof tiles can be easily installed up to 10 times faster than other conventional choices.
 They are also incredibly lightweight, so transportation, handling and storage is far more practical.

-Installable on a wide range of different roof types, plastic roof tiles boast a lightweight, easy to handle structure that make them incredibly simple to fit.
-With most suppliers now utilising easy fix systems, you will typically find that plastic roof tiles can securely interlock with only a few simple screws needed to fix in place.
+Installable on a wide range of different roof types, plastic roof tiles boast a lightweight, easy to handle structure that makes them incredibly simple to fit.
+With most suppliers now utilising easy fix systems, you will typically find that pvc roof tiles can securely interlock with only a few simple screws needed to fix in place.
 Tapco's tiles are a great choice for homeowners who are looking for a tile that provides a more elegant look, is simple to install and has superb longevity of 40 years.

 Which are the Most Eco-Friendly Roof Tiles?